 John joined the Wharfedale Naturalists’ Society at its inception in 1945 and in the early days they were particularly interested in noting all the species of birds, insects and plants that they could find.
 It is possible that this map was drawn up to illustrate a talk or other contribution John gave to the Society.

-If you would like a copy of the map (A2 size) for £25 posted in the UK, please use the contact form
+If you would like a copy of the map (A2 – £25, or A3 – £20) posted in the UK, please see the shop page